IntersectMBO/plutus/plutus-tutorial/doctest/Tutorial/01-plutus-tx.md

 import Data.Text.Prettyprint.Doc
 ```

-Plutus Tx makes heavy use of Template Haskell.
+Plutus Tx makes some use of Template Haskell.
 There are a few reasons for this:
 - Template Haskell allows us to do work at compile time, which is when we do
   Plutus Tx compilation.
-- The Plutus Tx compiler can't see the definitions of arbitrary functions.
-However,
-  a Template Haskell "splice" is inserted into the program entirely, which allows
-  us to see all the code that we need to see.
 - It allows us to wire up the machinery that actually invokes the Plutus Tx compiler.

-Consequently, many of the definitions we will see will be Template Haskell quotes.
+Consequently, we will see some use of Template Haskell quotes.
 A Template Haskell quote is introduced with the special brackets `[||` and `||]`,
 and will have type `Q (TExp a)`.
 This means it represents an expression of
 type `a`, which lives in the `Q` type of quotes.
 You can splice a definition with this